TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 Matthew J. Foulston - TreeHouse Foods, Inc.

-We kind of roughly were given – people that thought – it's hard to get that exactly, but my thought was it was going to be somewhere in the maybe $10 million range from a $50 million to a $40 million.
-We talked about that last year, but I don't see that changing, and part of the reason we still have this cost running through is we're still using their mixing centers, we still have the datacenter we're using.
+It's hard to get that exactly, but my thought was it was going to be somewhere in the maybe $10 million range from a $50 million to a $40 million.
+We talked about that last year, but I don't see that changing.
+Part of the reason we still have this cost running through is we're still using their mixing centers, we still have the datacenter we're using.
 Those things are coming off later this year.
-We hope to have all of our warehousing activities in place and off their mix.
+We hope to have all of our own warehousing activities in place and off their mix.
 And so there's some real opportunities for cost, but they come along where they're tied into the last of the systems conversion.
 So that benefit I'm referring to, frankly, is mostly going to be when we're off fully, which is at the very beginning of next year.

 Jon R. Andersen - William Blair & Co.
 LLC

 Okay.
-One more for me, which is a little bit bigger picture question.
-When you talk about your customers relooking at their corporate brand programs – and I'm assuming that means both relooking at it from a bidding perspective and looking to negotiate better pricing, but also from a growth perspective – and also there's some commentary in the press release around – or in the prepared comments around specialization or customization, given kind of the changing retail landscape.
-It would just seem to me that that would – that those two dynamics, kind of reopening bidding and customization or tailorization demanded by your customers would kind of work against you in terms of your some of pricing initiatives and some of your simplification initiatives.
+One more for me, which is a little bit bigger picture question, when you talk about your customers relooking at their corporate brand programs – and I'm assuming that means both relooking at it from a bidding perspective and looking to negotiate better pricing, but also from a growth perspective – and also there's some commentary in the press release around – or in the prepared comments around specialization or customization, given kind of the changing retail landscape.
+It would just seem to me that those two dynamics, kind of reopening bidding and customization or tailorization demanded by your customers, would kind of work against you in terms of some of your pricing initiatives and some of your simplification initiatives.
 Why is that not the case, I guess, is the question?

 Sam K. Reed - TreeHouse Foods, Inc.

 It's Sam.
-First, there's a swirling atmosphere in the marketplace where there are currents going both – in several different directions.
+First, there's a swirling atmosphere in the marketplace where there are currents in several different directions.
 We've indicated that there are tailwinds and headwinds.
-I think, for us as people relook here, what you would hope with your customers is there will be a greater congruity between what their thinking is about their brand and what their actions are as merchants.
-And I think for the – this will – while there will be currents both ways, what will benefit us is we have reorganized where we have highly specialized product and category expertise, in not only marketing, product development, but also supply chain.
+I think, for us, as people relook here, what you would hope with your customers is there will be a greater congruity between what their thinking is about their brand and what their actions are as merchants.
+And I think while there will be currents both ways, what will benefit us is we have reorganized where we have highly specialized product and category expertise, in not only marketing, product development, but also supply chain.

-And the other matter is we have divided the world into there are 36 category – product – customers out there that account for we know 80% of our profits, we believe that it's the great majority of growth in the business.
-And we have – we can no longer treat all the same way.
+And the other matter is we have divided the world into there are 36 category – product – customers out there that account for we know 80% of our profits.
+We believe that it's the great majority of growth in the business.
+And we can no longer treat all the same way.
 We have to spread our resources and make our commitments in the context of what those relative opportunities are.
 And when you put that together, I think that whatever the environment, we'll be better served than our competitors.

 Jon R. Andersen - William Blair & Co.
 LLC